-Robert Mugabe, who led Zimbabwe for 37 years from independence to economic ruin, dies at 95
+Robert Mugabe, Zimbabwe’s Hero Who Turned Villain, Dies at 95

-Robert Mugabe, who ruled Zimbabwe for 37 years and plunged the southern African nation into political and economic chaos as he violently clung to power, has died.
+(Bloomberg) — Robert Mugabe, who ruled Zimbabwe for 37 years and plunged the southern African nation into political and economic chaos as he violently clung to power, has died.
+He was 95.

-“It’s with the utmost sadness that I announce the passing” of Mugabe, Zimbabwe President Emmerson Dambudzo Mnangagwa said on Twitter.
+“It’s with the utmost sadness that I announce the passing” of Mugabe, Zimbabwean President Emmerson Mnangagwa said Friday on Twitter.
+Mugabe died in Singapore, where he was hospitalized in April for an undisclosed ailment.

 The one-time schoolteacher was a leading political driver of the 1970s independence war that ended white-minority rule.
 But he became an international outcast as he faced accusations of rigging elections, suppressing dissent and triggering an economic collapse by condoning the seizure of white-owned farmland.
 He finally resigned in November 2017, after the military seized control of the country and his own party threatened to impeach him.